-In 2019, the Company amended its Credit Facility to become part of the first Sustainability-Linked Loan in Canada - a partnership with nine global banks to encourage maintenance of carbon neutrality and reductions in Green House Gas ("GHG") emissions.
-The Sustainability-Linked Loan consists of a \$1,300.0 million unsecured committed revolving line of credit maturing April 30, 2024 and two unsecured committed term credit facilities for US\$265.0 million and \$350.0 million maturing April 30, 2024 and April 30, 2023, respectively.
-This Sustainability-Linked Loan is intended to meet the Company's funding requirements for capital investments and for general corporate purposes.
-Under the terms of the Sustainability-Linked Loan, the Company can benefit from lower interest rates upon achievement of certain sustainability targets and maintaining carbon neutrality.
-Subsequent to the issuance of the Company's 2020 Sustainability Report, the Company successfully achieved these sustainability targets.
-This reduction has taken effect in the fourth quarter of 2021.
+On June 29, 2022, the Company renewed its syndicated sustainability-linked credit facility - a partnership with nine global banks to encourage maintenance of carbon neutrality and reductions in Green House Gas ("GHG") emissions.
+The Credit Facility consists of a \$1,300.0 million unsecured committed revolving line of credit maturing June 29, 2027 and two unsecured committed term credit facilities for US\$265.0 million and \$350.0 million maturing June 29, 2027 and June 29, 2026, respectively.
+This Sustainability-Linked Credit Facility is intended to meet the Company's funding requirements for capital investments and for general corporate purposes.
+The interest rate on the sustainability-linked credit facility may be adjusted up or down based on the Company's performance compared to specific sustainability targets.
+The Company has benefited from lower interest rates under this Credit Facility since 2021.

 Expenditures related to current environmental requirements are not expected to have a material effect on the financial position or earnings of the Company.
 However, it is possible that events could occur causing environmental expenditure to be significant and have a material adverse effect on the Company's financial condition or results of operations.
 Such events could include, but not be limited to, additional environmental regulation or the occurrence of an adverse event at one of the Company's locations.
 The Company currently has a provision of \$2.4 million related to expected environmental remediation costs.
-Please refer to Note 14 of the consolidated financial statements for additional information.
-As a large food company there are health, environmental, and social issues that go beyond short-term profitability that Management believes must shape its business if the Company is to realize a sustainable future.
+Please refer to Note 14 of the consolidated financial statements.
+As a large food company there are health, environmental, and social issues that go beyond short-term profitability that the Company believes must shape its business if it is to realize a sustainable future.
 Increasingly, moving beyond compliance to materially reducing the Company's environmental footprint is critical to addressing mounting environmental issues and realizing increased operating efficiencies and cost reductions.
-The Company is committed to reducing its environmental footprint by 50.0% by 2025 (against a 2014 baseline), encompassing the five areas where Maple Leaf Foods has the largest environmental impact: electricity, natural gas, water, solid waste and food waste.